-In verse 4 Paul calls our police officers, "God's minister."
-And notice, he "bears the sword" - or in our day, packs a Glock.
-God issues the police a weapon.

-One day Jesus will return to Earth to visibly rule the world and right all wrongs, but until then, God restrains evil, and punishes evildoers, and maintains an orderly society through the instrument of human government.
+Notice in verse 4 Paul calls the police officer, "God's minister."
+He "bears the sword" or in our day that might read, "packs a Glock."
+God sanctions the police to carry a weapon...
+One day Jesus will return to Earth to visibly rule the world and right all wrongs; but until then God restrains evil, punishes evildoers, and maintains an orderly society - through the means of government.